 Program areas at Puget Sound Restoration Fund

 Conservation hatchery - operated a conservation hatchery established with noaa under the auspices of the Washington shellfish initiative.
 Established in 2013, the kenneth k chew center for shellfish research and Restoration serves as a hub for propagating and restoring native species and developing strategies to mitgate the impacts to marine resources due to ocean acidification.
 The hatchery is operated by Puget Sound Restoration Fund at the noaas manchester research station in manchester, wa through a cooperative research and development agreement.
-2022 hatchery and nursery operations included maintaining microalgae culture, producing and rearing olympia oysters and pinto abalone for Restoration outplants, propagating kelp seed to help re-grow kelp forests, adaptively managing conservation protocols to ensure genetic diversity, and conducting research on ocean acidification and other stressors affecting shellfish populations.
+Hatchery and nursery operations included maintaining microalgae culture, producing and rearing olympia oysters and pinto abalone for Restoration outplants, propagating kelp seed to help regrow kelp forests, adaptively managing conservation protocols to ensure genetic diversity, and conducting research on ocean acidification and other stressors affecting shellfish populations.

 Other small programs